 A somewhat unorthodox take on crowd-pleasing beer, this American pale ale includes peach and apricot and has notes of caramel and toast.

 Flavourful and juicy, yet dry and easy drinking, Papa ends with hop flavour and aroma.
 It’s part of our regular lineup.

 We found a way to capture sunshine in a can.
 DBR is crisp and clean with a tantalizingly full feel through the magic of wheat and oats.

 Featuring a nose hinting of flowers and fresh-squeezed lemons, DBR finishes dry with a mild bitterness.
 We make DBR year round.

 With a round bitter coco taste and a smooth texture, Thriller is sure to delight seasoned and green beer drinkers alike.
 Our friends at Hummingbird Chocolate up the road in Almonte kindly selected and sourced the Dominican coco nibs used in this brew.
 We’re out of cans, but we have it on tap (and nitro).
-Craft Beer Market in Ottawa has it on tap.
+Craft Beer Market in Ottawa also has it on tap this year.

 When Chris and Shane of The Wellington Gastropub asked if we could make a grapefruit-vanilla IPA for their 10th anniversary party.
 It’s a bit wacky, but totally awesome.
-We’ll keep you posted on the next release.
+In stock today!

 10 High St. Carleton Place, Ontario

 Tuesday 12:00 – 6:30